lenbie/Connect4AI/documentation/TestingDocument.md

 ## Code Quality Checks
 Pylint was used for checking and improving code quality.
+As of 08.03.24, the code is rated 9.69/10.

 The pylint report can be gotten using: